“You can make a living from teaching online.”

 This is how top schools use video:

-A majority of schools (54.9%) use video in more than half of their lectures.
-Yet, hardly any schools use videos in all of their lectures.
+A majority of schools (54.9%) use video in more than half of their lessons.
+Yet, hardly any schools use videos in all of their lessons.

 If you’re camera-shy or believe it would take too long to produce video for your school, this is good news.